SUMMARY: you MUST ALWAYS end a CQ with a K

 CQ DX DX = LP ON4UN ON4UN DX DX = LP (silence)

-OK, so now with this preface as to some of the background of the publication of EOPRA by the IARU and the attempts by major CW groups and amateur radio organizations to get IARU to pass resolutions to put it right, with failure in the face of obstinate arrogance, what did ON4UN actually say about CQ?
+With this preface as to some of the background of the publication of EOPRA by the IARU and the attempts by major CW groups and amateur radio organizations to get IARU to pass resolutions to put it right, with failure in the face of obstinate arrogance, what did ON4UN actually say about CQ?

-He siad that every CW must end with <AR> and nothing else.
+He said that every CW must end with <AR> and nothing else.
 He said it must not end with PSE K nor even with K. It must always, without exception, end with <AR>, according to the author ON4UN.
 Never mind that he did not follow his own advice, but what was the reason he gave for ending with <AR>?

 He gave an entirely concocted (invented) new idea of his own: a CQ has not yet established communication and because “K” or “<KN>” must only be used when already in communication (again completely incorrect, no idea where he got this other crazy idea from), “therefore, a CQ cannot end with a K!”

-Nothing is nearly as complicated as he tried to make it all in the EOPRA booklet on CW operating procedures. <AR> means only “end of transmission (or message)”.
-K means simply “Over, I’m listening for any replies”.
+Nothing is nearly as complicated as he tried to make it all in the EOPRA booklet on CW operating procedures. <AR> means only “end of transmission (or message)”, whilst K means simply “Over”, “I’m listening for any replies”.

-If you want an answer, you always end your transmission in voice with “over” and in CW this is a simple “K”.
+If you want an answer, you must always end your transmission in voice with “over” and in CW this is a simple “K”.
 You MUST ALWAYS end any CQ with a K at the very end, no matter what else you put before that K, if you want an answer.

 This meaning of “K” has been from the very beginning of telegraphy and is universal.
 It is not only within amateur radio but all radio services.
 It is in the International Telecommunications Union codes since the very beginning and remains there today.
 There is no shorter way to invite a transmission.

-We’ll look at reasons why you may want to prefix it with <AR> PSE before the compulsory K, in a moment.
+We’ll look at reasons why you may want to prefix it with <AR> and especially PSE before the compulsory K, in a moment.
 But let’s look at what happens if you do NOT end with a K, aside from going against the well-established Radio Regulations of ITU and all of the history of radio telegraphy, it is illogical, and here is why…

 Let’s say you simply end with <AR> as ON4UN said you must do, but did not do himself, not believing in his own misguided ideas, ending his CQ instead with silence.
 The reason you do not END a CQ with <AR> is because <AR> means “end of transmission” OR “end of message” but nothing else.
 It is NOT an invitation for anyone to reply.